 The web-based image organiser was designed with usability and functionality in mind.
 The front-end design utilises the Bootstrap framework in order to present a clear and concise webpage to the user.
 SQLite 3 was chosen as the preferred method of storing and querying database information, due to the nature of the project.
 This allows the user to run the software solely using an Apache server.

 It is recommended that users take advantage of the “XAMPP” software package when using the web-based image organiser, as it is available on multiple platforms and was primarily used by the development team when creating the software.
-The current release of this application can be found at https://github.com/Gregory1999/CSC3600/releases/tag/v3.0 .

 LIMITATIONS